leonardoce/leonardoce-home/_posts/2018-03-01-rocket-tutorial-1.md

 Please consult the documentation of your distro of choice to get help.

-We are now ready to create our first application with Racket, using the one from the [getting started](https://rocket.rs/guide/getting-started/) page.
+We are now ready to create our first application with Rocket, using the one from the [getting started](https://rocket.rs/guide/getting-started/) page.

 Let's create a folder for our application: